Are you planning to visit Birmingham, perhaps for the 2022 Commonwealth Games? You could extend your visit with one of these fantastic day trips

 Take a trip to this beautiful historical town and immerse yourself in all things Shakespeare

-Shakespeare is one of the most famous British writers, known for his plays and poems.
-And when you visit Stratford-upon-Avon you can actually visit his childhood home.
-You can even stand in the very room where he was born!
+When you visit Stratford-upon-Avon you can actually visit Shakespeare’s childhood home and even stand in the very room where he was born!

 Click here to buy tickets to visit Shakespeare’s Birthplace*

-It’s also worth checking availability for Royal Shakespeare Company performances.
-You can see the Bard’s work on stage at the Royal Shakespeare Theatre or the Swan Theatres.
+It’s also worth checking availability for Royal Shakespeare Company performances at the Royal Shakespeare Theatre or the Swan Theatres.
 You can also get a closer look behind the scenes on one of their backstage tours.

 But Stratford-upon-Avon is much more than just a homage to Shakespeare.
-The town has many beautiful half-timber buildings that date back to Tudor times, and plenty of fabulous independent shops to browse around.
-And you’ll find a wide range of restaurants to suit every taste and budget.
+The town has many beautiful half-timber buildings that date back to Tudor times, fabulous independent shops and a wide range of restaurants to suit every taste and budget.

 The River Avon flows through Stratford-upon-Avon, and a cruise on the River Avon is an ideal way to see the town from a different perspective.
 Or why not book yourself a Hop-On-Hop-Off bus tour of Stratford-upon-Avon*?